-On January 25, 2021, the Organization qualified for and received a second PPP loan in the amount of \$231,383.
-The liability is potentially forgivable, to the extent the funds are used for eligible expenses over the 24-week period following the issue date.
-Repayment terms are one lump sum payment including interest of 1% per annum through maturity of January 25, 2026.
-The Organization has recorded the loan as debt on the June 30, 2021 financial statements.
+On January 25, 2021, the Organization qualified for and received a second Paycheck Protection Program (PPP) loan in the amount of \$231,383.
+The liability was potentially forgivable, to the extent the funds were used for eligible expenses over the 24-week period following the issue date.
+Repayment terms were one lump sum payment including interest of 1% per annum through maturity of January 25, 2026.
+The Organization originally recorded the loan as debt on the June 30, 2021 financial statements.
 In March of 2022, the Organization received full loan forgiveness in the amount of \$231,383.
-The Organization has recognized PPP revenue for the year ended June 30, 2022.
+The Organization recognized PPP revenue for the year ended June 30, 2022.
 Additionally, in 2022 Junior Achievement of Southeastern Michigan, Inc. qualified for the Employee Retention Tax Credit totaling \$186,631 under the CARES Act.
-These funds were recognized as revenue in the current year.
+These funds were recognized as revenue for the year ended June 30, 2022.